Algebraic models of change of groups functors in (co)free rational equivariant spectra: The formality square

 \section{The formality square}

-To ease notation we write $S_a$ and $R_a$ for the images of $\mathbb{U}DBG_+$ and $Q\mathbb{U}QDBH_+$ respectively under the Quillen equivalences in Shipley's algebraicization theorem described in the previous section.
+Recall from Section~\ref{sec:model} that we have a map of commutative symmetric ring spectra $\mathbb{U}DBG_+ \to Q\mathbb{U}QDBH_+$.
+To ease notation, we write $S_a$ and $R_a$ for the commutative DGAs which are the images of $\mathbb{U}DBG_+$ and $Q\mathbb{U}QDBH_+$ respectively under the Quillen equivalences in Shipley's algebraicization theorem described in the previous section.
 They are commutative models for the cochains on $BG$ and $BH$ respectively but they are not good models for us since it is not clear how build a commutative square

 We now describe how to alter these models so that a commutative square can be built with the desired properties.

 Firstly factor the map $\lambda\colon S_a \to R_a$ as an acyclic cofibration of commutative DGAs followed by a fibration